b0wter/streamdeck/README.md

 | text    | Label for the button.
 Displayed under the image.    | yes      |
 | command | Command to run.                                     | no       |

+`command` has one special value.
+If you set it to "(exit)" a button press will exit the application.

 The app will perform various checks when parsing the configuration file and exit immediately on any error.

+## Multiple devices

+In case you have multiple devices you need to define a configuration file for each device and add the `serialnumber` key.

 # Running the app